Tikoy Aguiluz: Life and career

 In 2003, the French government awarded Aguiluz the Chevalier dans l'Ordre des Arts et des Lettres prize for his contributions to Philippine cinema.

 In 2013, the documentary film The Search for Weng Weng started its film festival run.
 In it Aguiluz was interviewed about the actor Weng Weng who was the Philippines' first international star and a unique figure in cinema, being a short person who performs death defying stunts.

 On January 8, 2015, Aguiluz directorial effort Tragic Theater was released.
 The film is a supernatural horror film adaptation of the book of the same name, starring Andi Eigenmann, Christopher de Leon and John Estrada.

+Personal life

+Aguiluz is the younger brother of computer scientist Amable R. Aguiluz V, founder of AMA University and presidential consultant on computer education during the Joseph Estrada administration.

 Aguiluz died on February 18, 2024, at the age of 76.